bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 gem install solargraph
 ```

-For LSC to function correctly please make sure `solargraph` is available in your
+For LSC to function please ensure `solargraph` is available in your `$PATH`.
-`$PATH`.

-:bulb: The intelligence of Solargraph, when operating in a `Gemfile`-managed
+:gem: The intelligence of Solargraph, when operating in a `Gemfile`-managed
-project, can be improved by running following command in the project's base
+projects, can be improved by running following command in the project's base
 directory:

 ```sh